tanoManzo/notes/Explaining a series of models by propagating Shapley values.md

 To quantitatively evaluate whether our attributions answer the second inquiry, we can ablate features in order of their positive/negative importance by masking with the mean of the older male baseline distribution (Fig. 3d, (Methods section Ablation tests)).
 In both plots, lower curves indicate attributions that better estimated positive and negative importance.

+For both tests, attributions with a baseline distribution chosen by k-means clustering substantially outperforms a baseline distribution drawn from the general population.

 ![[Pasted image 20240226093910.png]]

+Our recommendation is to choose baseline distributions by clustering according to non-modifiable, yet meaningful, features like age and gender.
+This yields explanations that answer questions relative to inherently interpretable subpopulations.

+The first advantage is that choosing baseline distributions in this way decreases variance in the features that determined the clusters and subsequently reduces their importance to the model.